• Skip to main content

 Playing by Ear

-A bit of caution here!
+However, a bit of caution here!
 You really don’t have to take it literally.

 It is most likely that those musicians did not have access to proper learning resources and hence they figured out on their own how to play the instrument.
 With so much information available today, you at least need to know the basics of music theory before you decide to take the play be ear route to learning.